awsdocs/amazon-redshift-management-guide/doc_source/getting-started-cli.md

 Now you're ready to launch a cluster by using the AWS CLI\.

 **Important**
-The cluster that you're about to launch will be live \(and not running in a sandbox\)\.
+The cluster that you're about to launch will be live, and not running in a sandbox\.
 You will incur the standard usage fees for the cluster until you terminate it\.
-For pricing information, go to [the Amazon Redshift pricing page](https://aws.amazon.com/redshift/pricing/)\.
+For pricing information, see [the Amazon Redshift pricing page](https://aws.amazon.com/redshift/pricing/)\.
 If you complete the exercise described here in one sitting and terminate your cluster when you are finished, the total charges will be minimal\.

 The `create-cluster` command has a large number of parameters\.
 For this exercise, you will use the parameter values that are described in the following table\.
 Before you create a cluster in a production environment, we recommend that you review all the required and optional parameters so that your cluster configuration matches your requirements\.
 For more information, see [create\-cluster](https://docs.aws.amazon.com/cli/latest/reference/redshift/create-cluster.html)